 you don't have a plate handy.

 Wow your guests with this 6-ingredient twist on the iconic finger food.

 The secret to crisp sweet potato chips is to fry them in small batches, in peanut oil, at a low temperature.
 This makes 6

 servings when served as a side but will be plenty for 10 with the other foods on the tray.

 You can also serve the delicious Slow-Cooker Beef in slider buns with your favorite sandwich toppings for a heartier meal.

 These tasty little appetizers made of pastry shells, bacon, and Parmesan cheese will be a hit at your party!

-You can save time by preparing the cheese dip up to a day ahead; just cover and chill in an airtight container, and bake just
+powder add even more heat.
+Prepare up to a day ahead; cover and chill in an airtight container, and bake just before serving.

 Even if it's still a little chilly outside, our team says to "bundle up, and get grilling."
 The results are worth a brief